 The greater your efforts in getting to Machu Picchu, the more time you may want to spend in the area after arrival.
 There are tons more outdoor activities right on Machu Picchu's doorstep, thermal springs to soak in at Santa Teresa, ancient Inca towns to hang out in along the beautiful route from Cusco, such as Ollantaytambo and almost year-round, one community or other will be having a festival of some kind: think traditional food, live music, dancing and lots of drinking.

 See this Ultimate Guide to Machu Picchu for more information on what you need to know before making a visit here.

 Machu Picchu in Half a Day

-Time is not on your side with such a quick visit; however, a brief look around Machu Picchu is better than none.
-Maximize your time by beating the crowds that come by mid-morning: you will be able to cover ground more rapidly as you explore everything you can.
+Time isn't on your side with such a quick visit; however, a brief look around Machu Picchu is better than none.
+Maximize your time by beating the crowds that come by mid-morning: you'll be able to cover ground more rapidly as you explore everything you can.

 Chat with a local specialist who can help organize your trip.

 If you're concerned only with seeing the Machu Picchu citadel (i.e. the ruins you see in all the photographs, with the iconic mountain of Wayna Picchu behind), a day is plenty of time.
 It takes the pressure off and allows for pauses to take pictures, have a picnic, and absorb the spiritual feel of the place.

 You'll also have more of a chance to find a quiet, crowd-free part of the complex.
 Try one of the two permitted hikes at the citadel itself, either the shorter, more popular clamber up Wayna Picchu or the longer, less crowded hike up Machu Picchu Mountain.
 Both hikes give superb views of the verdant, mountainous surroundings.